-What is the Female Athlete Triad and what causes it?
+What is the Relative Energy Deficiency in Sports and what causes it?

-Health care providers, athletes, and coaches use the term “Female Athlete Triad” (triad means three) to refer to athletic girls who have the following:
+Health care providers, athletes, and coaches may continue to use the term “Female Athlete Triad” (triad means three) or the more recent “Relative Energy Deficiency” to refer to athletic girls who have the following:

-- Amenorrhea: This is defined as the absence of menstrual periods for longer than 6 months.
-This lack of menstrual periods can happen when there is weight loss, disordered eating, or intense training or exercise.
-A certain percentage of body fat is healthy for the body, and girls will stop their periods if their weight drops to an unhealthy level, or their nutrition is not balanced.
-Having your period every 2 to 3 months or very light periods is a sign that you are not taking in enough nutrients.
-A healthy weight is especially important for you to have normal levels of the female hormone estrogen.
+- Menstrual Dysfunction: This is defined as the irregular, infrequent, or amenorrhea (no menstrual periods) for longer than 90 days.
+This lack of menstrual periods can happen when there is significant weight loss, disordered eating, or intense training or exercise.
+A certain percentage of body fat is needed to maintain a healthy weight and strong bones.
+Girls will stop having their periods if their weight drops to an unhealthy level for their body, or their nutrition is not balanced.
+Having your period every 2 to 3 months or very light periods may be a sign that you are not taking in enough nutrients, particularly if you are very active.
+A healthy weight is especially important for your body to make enough of the female hormone, “estrogen.”
 Normal levels of estrogen are important for your body to absorb calcium (a mineral your body needs to build strong bones).
-Not enough estrogen can cause low bone mass.
+Low levels of estrogen can cause low bone mass.

-- Low Bone Mass: This is when your bones are weaker than they should be.
-Although physical activity helps to build a healthy skeleton and strong bones, too much exercise can cause problems if you are not having regular periods and normal estrogen levels.
-Everyone (teen girls especially) needs the right balance of exercise, body weight, calcium intake, vitamin D, and estrogen levels to have healthy bones.
+- Low Bone Density: This is when your bones are weaker than they should be.
+Although physical activity helps to build a healthy skeleton and strong bones, too much exercise can cause problems if you don’t have regular periods and normal estrogen levels.
+Everyone (teen girls especially) needs the right balance of adequate nutrition, exercise, body weight, calcium intake, vitamin D, and estrogen levels to have healthy bones.

-Each of the three conditions (inadequate nutrition, amenorrhea, and low bone mass) are serious problems that can cause problems in the future and need medical care.
-Even if you only have one or two of the conditions, it’s important to talk about them with your healthcare provider.
-For example; athletes may eat a healthy diet and yet still skip menstrual periods and be at risk of low bone mass.
+Each of the above conditions (low energy availability, menstrual dysfunction, and low bone density) are serious conditions that can cause health problems in the future and the need for special medical care.
+Even if you only have one or two of the conditions, it’s important to talk about them with your health care provider.
+For example, athletes may eat a healthy diet yet still skip menstrual periods and be at risk of low bone mass.

 Disordered eating can cause heart problems such as an irregular heartbeat, muscle weakness or fatigue, fainting, and loss of concentration with school work and athletics.